the-krafty-koder/mastering/notes/backend/caching.md

 ### Write back

 Write operations are perfomed directly on the cache.
 Data is updated to db at a later time. we delay the propagation of updates by allowing multiple writes to take place before informing the servers.
 The update is eventually propagated to the data source asynchronously on a schedule or when specific conditions are met (e.g., cache eviction or time intervals)

+### Refresh ahead

+Proactively retrieves data from the source before it is requested.
+Cache anticipates the need for future events before it is retrieved.